spinks/LioninWinterBall/README.md

 ##### Document
 At the top level of the document you should have maps, with their IDs as the page (or content group) names.
 For example we have map IDs `music, food, maps, schedule` and so on.

+You should also have a string called `visibility` set to `public` (this is for the rules if you copy the format seen later in the silent disco section)

 If you then want this page (content) to be formatted into a grid of cards (and make use of the grid utility) the second level (within each page map) should be maps with numbers as IDs, `"0"`, `"1"`, and so on, these represent the rows of the grid.